BrisbaneSilicon/BRS-100-GW1NR9/README.md

 ## Appendix

-For developing with the project, we recommend [Sublime Text](https://www.sublimetext.com/), with the VHDL and/or Systemverilog syntax highlighing enabled.<br>
+For developing with the project, we recommend [Sublime Text](https://www.sublimetext.com/), with the VHDL and/or Systemverilog syntax highlighing enabled.<br><br>
 If you like this project, follow us on X [here](https://x.com/brisbanesilicon)!
 <br>